-Due to its current cash position, in addition to certain clinical trials for FluCide and another drug candidate, the Company anticipates that it will also be able to expedite development of its other drug candidates, namely, DengueCide, Oral FluCide, HerpeCideTM, HIVCideTM, and EKCCideTM into the FDA approval process.
+Due to its current cash position, in addition to certain clinical trials for FluCide and another drug candidate, the Company anticipates that it will also be able to expedite development of its other drug candidates, namely, HerpeCideTM, DengueCide, Oral FluCide, HIVCideTM, and EKCCideTM into the FDA approval process.
 In addition, the Company was also able to undertake R&D for a nanoviricide against the Ebola virus.
-We do not anticipate advancing an anti-Ebola drug candidate, if successful, into traditional regulatory approval pathway at present.
-We believe that the current emergency and urgency of the Ebola epidemic in West Africa has opened emergency use avenues for first-in-human application and studies of anti-Ebola drugs in West Africa, as announced by the WHO, and based on recent advancement of certain drug candidates into human use against Ebola.
-We believe that, if successful, we will then be able to attract funding from non-dilutive sources such as government grants and contracts, as well as from charitable organizations, for advancing a potential anti-Ebola nanoviricide into further drug development into the normal drug development pathway for a lethal disease, which follows the US FDA Animal Rule model.
+We believe that, we should be able to attract funding from non-dilutive sources such as government grants and contracts, as well as from charitable organizations, for advancing a potential anti-Ebola nanoviricide into further drug development into the normal drug development pathway for a lethal disease, which follows the US FDA Animal Rule model.

-The Company anticipates it will have sufficient access to capital even if it decides to develop FluCide through Phase III on its own.
+The Company believes it will have sufficient access to capital even if it decides to develop FluCide through Phase III and Phase III on its own.
 The Company believes it will continue to be able to successfully raise financing as needed.
 If we are unable to obtain additional financing, our business plan will be significantly delayed.